"OLD SARGE" TROOPER "OBERON" AT MARDI GRAS

 The traditions of Mardi Gras and Spring Festivals can be dated back into Greek and Roman times.
 Mardi Gras (french - "Fat Tuesday"), as celebrated in the United States, began in the early 1800's.
 The first Mardi Gras Parades were conducted in Mobile, Alabama beginning in 1840.
 In 1857 a group in New Orleans, calling themselves the "Mystick Krewe of Comus" (comus - greek for revel or revelers) was formed and conducted the first themed Mardi Gras procession with floats and costumed-maskers on Fat Tuesday, February 24, 1857, which became the model for future Mardi Gras Parades.
 The term "Krewe" is now the generic title for all "Mardi Gras Carnival" organizations.
 In 2007 during the two weeks of "Carnival" preceding "Fat-Tuesday", 55 "Krewes" conducted parades in and around New Orleans and the surrounding region.
 Some of the so-called "Super Krewes" can have over 3000 participants, who toss beads, cups, coins and other so-called "Throws" into the crowds of revelers lining the parade route, which can be from four to six miles long.

 LEFT - The 20 float, 500 member, Krewe of Argus Parade staged and ready to move on Veteran's Blvd, in Metairie. ** RIGHT - TD124 alongside the "lead" float of the Krewe of Argus Parade in Metairie, 2-20-07.
-Mardi Gras floats were originally pulled by teams of horses, but are now hauled by farm tractors of various sizes depending on the float's size and length.
+Mardi Gras floats were originally pulled by teams of mules into the 1950's, but are now hauled by farm tractors of various sizes depending on the float's size and length.
 "Argus" features a two-section float, while the 2300 member Super-Krewe of Endymion in downtown New Orleans has the "Capt.
 Eddie's S.S.
-Endymion" a 240 foot long, 5-section unit pulled by a massive 8-wheel plantation tractor.
-020,044,350h
+Endymion", a 240 foot long, 5-section unit pulled by a massive 4-wheel drive plantation tractor.
+020,044 350h

 LEFT - The Sarge is flanked by ????? and their "Vader", Gary Breaux SL-1190, of the Bast-Alpha Squad after the "Fat Tuesday" Parades. ** RIGHT - Lord Vader (Gary Breaux) of "Bast-Alpha", was transformed into "Dark Helmet" with the "Sarge's" Toys-R-Us display helmet, 2-16-07.